cloudmesh-community/book/chapters/cloud/chameleon/cli.md

 messages in case of issues and copy and past into help windows is much easier and efficient than copy and past incomplete screenshots.

+One important factor for using cloudmesh shell is that it not only works for chameleon cloud but also for AWS and Azure.
+We are hoping to add Google also which is already in our preliminary code.

 ## Instalation of Cloudmesh Client

 We discuss how to install cloudmesh in the [Cloudmesh manual][https://cloudmesh.github.io/cloudmesh-manual/installation/install.html]